 Research areas: Strategic Compensation, Strategic Human Resource Management, Corporate Social Responsibility, and Industrial Relations

-Now: Assistant Professor of Management at China Europe International Business School (CEIBS)
+Now: Associate Professor of Management at China Europe International Business School (CEIBS)

 Dr. Byron Lee says he has always been interested in the rigour provided by economics and the questions that arose from the study of management and economics in his undergraduate degree at U of T. He began his graduate studies with an eye to developing the skills and knowledge to begin to understand how to analyze and think about economic problems and solutions that can further benefit society.

 His research focus is primarily in the area of compensation where he examines how incentives in both North America and China lead to different motivations for employees and management.
 He also examines money as a psychological motivator and how different forms of psychological motivation leads to varying levels of performance for employees.
 Lee's research has been published in top journals such as Industrial Relations, Industrial and Labor Relations Review and the Journal of Labor Research, and he was awarded the Emerging Scholar Award in Employee Participation and Ownership by the Academy of Management in 2015